nodejs/mentorship/onboarding_docs/docs/Glossary.md

 # Glossary

 ## Agenda Note
-The Slack “Note” used to keep track of the team agenda, action items, and useful links/info.
+The Slack “Note” used to keep track of the Initiative agenda, action items, and useful links/info.

 ## Applicant
 A person who has filled out an application for a Position as a Mentee, and may or may not have been selected.

 ## Application Period
-A period of time that a Team Application remains posted to give people time to fill it out.
+A period of time that a Initiative Application remains posted to give people time to fill it out.
 This period runs from the Posting Date to the Expiration Date.

 ## Candidate
 An Applicant that has met all of the criteria for a certain Position.

 ## Expiration Date
-The final day that a Team Application may be filled out, before the selection process starts.
+The final day that a Initiative Application may be filled out, before the selection process starts.

 ## Member
-A voting or otherwise official member of a Team.
+A voting or otherwise official member of a Initiative.

 ## Mentee
 A person selected to fill a Position and be mentored by one or more Mentors.

 ## Mentor
 A person responsible for onboarding, training, and assisting a Mentee.
 This is not necessarily a 1:1 relationship.
-Multiple people on a Team may mentor one Mentee or a single Mentor may mentor several Mentees.
+Multiple people on a Initiative may mentor one Mentee or a single Mentor may mentor several Mentees.

 ## Mentorship Channel
 The “nodejs-mentorship” Slack channel in the OpenJS Foundation workspace.

-## MT Channel
+## MI Channel
-The “node-mentorship-team” Slack channel in the OpenJS Foundation workspace.
+The “node-mentorship-Initiative” Slack channel in the OpenJS Foundation workspace.

-## MT
+## MI
-An abbreviation for “Mentorship Team”.
+An abbreviation for “Mentorship Initiative”.

 ## Position
-An opening on a Team looking for a new Mentee.
+An opening on a Initiative looking for a new Mentee.

 ## Posting Date
-The date on which a Team Application is announced and available to be filled out.
+The date on which a Initiative Application is announced and available to be filled out.

 ## Process
-The repeatable, customizable process described in this guide and used by MT to find, match, and onboard Mentees onto Teams.
+The repeatable, customizable process described in this guide and used by MI to find, match, and onboard Mentees onto Initiatives.

 ## Program
-The Mentorship Program, including the MT, Applicants, Mentors, and Mentees.
+The Mentorship Program, including the MI, Applicants, Mentors, and Mentees.

 ## Promote
-When a Team determines that a Mentee has been successfully onboarded and has met the goals defined for the Position, they Promote that Mentee to an official Member of the Team.
+When a Initiative determines that a Mentee has been successfully onboarded and has met the goals defined for the Position, they Promote that Mentee to an official Member of the Initiative.

 ## Qualify
 When an Applicant Qualifies for a Position, the Applicant becomes a Candidate.